 They're the reigning world champs in the glamour event of beach volleyball, and they're currently ranked No. 1 in the world.
 Pavan made it to the quarter-finals at the 2016 Olympic with former partner Heather Bansley, but she and Humana-Paredes obviously have a much higher ceiling.
 Gracenote's model has Pavan and Humana-Paredes winning the women's event in Tokyo.

 In Rio, the trampoline star became the first Canadian ever to win back-to-back gold medals in the same individual event at the Summer Olympics.
 MacLennan went on to win the world title in 2018 and took bronze at the world championships last year despite suffering a broken ankle only seven months earlier.

 If she three-peats in Tokyo, MacLennan will join rowing teammates Marnie McBean and Kathleen Heddle as the only Canadians to win three gold medals in the Summer Olympics.

 No Canadian woman has ever won an Olympic medal in traditional gymnastics, but Black should contend for one in Tokyo.
 She finished fourth in the marquee all-around event at last year's world championships, and she won silver at the 2017 worlds in Montreal.

-The basketball team might be on the verge of its first Olympic medal — it's ranked fourth in the world and looking better than ever.
+The women's basketball team might be on the verge of its first Olympic medal — it's ranked fourth in the world and looking better than ever.
 Softball is returning to the Olympics in Tokyo, and the Canadian team is a podium threat in that event too — it's ranked third in the world.